trust-mfn-berlin/animals-as-objects/vault/story.the-worlds-we-make.md

 <figcaption>

 _Wet specimen of a horseshoe crab with inventory number ZMB 48487 at the Berlin Museum of Natural History.
 (MfN, ZMB 48487.
-Photo: Carola Radke/MfN.
+Image: Carola Radke/MfN.
 All rights reserved.)_

 </figcaption>